Last Updated on August 9, 2023

 There are days I want to skip town and never look back.
-And then there are days that remind me why my planned three-year stint in LA has lapsed into just over a decade.
+And then there are days that remind me why my planned three-year stint in Los Angeles has lapsed into just over a decade.
 The pure seediness and myriad just-below-the-surface stories and neighborhoods that I continue to uncover keep me from hightailing it to an even warmer clime like Hawaii.
 And now, as if they’d done it just for me, someone’s made a tour that showcases all the best of LA’s worst.

 Esotouric doesn’t cater to the shiny, smiling out-of-towner hoping for a real-life glimpse of a celeb teen tragedy.
 Instead, this only-in-LA tour company takes passengers through the various underbellies of the city’s many-storied past.
 The new Blood & Dumplings tour careens past notorious crime scenes and the hideouts of various ne’er-do-wells like neo-Nazis and murderous lesbians — all topped off with a tasty bite from Alhambra’s 101 Noodle Express, one of Jonathan Gold‘s 99 sanctioned area joints (with vegetarian options for yours truly).
 Where the Action Was gets hip to the once-happening rock landmarks, including Rodney Bingenheimer’s now-defunct boite.
 They even cover my beloved Route 66.